pgroenbaek/shapeio/README.md

 The following platform dependencies are **only required for shape compression and decompression**.
 Other parts of the module will work fine without them.

 This module uses the `TK.MSTS.Tokens.dll` library by Okrasa Ghia to perform shape file compression and decompression.
 Therefore the Mono runtime is required on Linux and macOS, and the .NET Framework is required on Windows.

-The `TK.MSTS.Tokens.dll` library is not included with the Python module but can be downloaded from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).
+The `TK.MSTS.Tokens.dll` library is not included with the Python module.
+But it can be downloaded as part of the TK_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).

-See the [Usage section](#compression) for how to compress and decompress shape files.
+See the [Usage section](#compression) for more details on how to compress and decompress shape files.

 ### Linux